Nudged Elastic Band in Topological Data Analysis: Related Work

+In topological data analysis one often models a superlevel set of density with a simplicial complex, such as a \u Cech, Vietoris--Rips, alpha, or witness complex \cite{AlphaShapes, WitnessComplexes}.
+These simplicial complexes typically contain thousands of simplices, are too large to interpret by hand, and on their own are not useful descriptors of a superlevel set.
+Yet from these complexes one can estimate the homology groups of the superlevel set using persistent homology \cite{TopologicalPersistence, ComputingPersistent, ComputationalTopology}.
 Though homology is a useful signature for describing the geometry of a superlevel set, in general there are several possible models with given homology groups, and determining which model best fits the data is a supervised step.
-One may use our Morse theoretic method to identify models which match not only the homology groups but also the geometry of the data, and so our method plays a complementary role to persistent homology.
-For example, \citet{KleinBottle} use persistent homology to identify an image processing data set with $\rank(H_0) = 1$ and $\rank(H_1) = 5$, where $H_i$ denotes the $i$-th homology group.
+Hence our method, which produces models matching the geometry of the data, plays a complementary role to persistent homology.
+For example, Carlsson et al.\ in \cite{KleinBottle} use persistent homology to identify an image processing data set with $\rank(H_0) = 1$ and $\rank(H_1) = 5$, where $H_i$ denotes the $i$-th homology group.
 There are many spaces satisfying these homological constraints, including a wedge sum of five circles.
-Carlsson et al.\ propose a particular space: a model containing three circles with four intersection points (Figure \ref{fig: threeCircle}).
-In Section \ref{SS: Optical image patches} we use our method to obtain this three circle model directly.
-Our model contains only 12 cells, much fewer than the number of simplices needed in a witness complex reconstruction.

-Whereas \citet{KleinBottle} and \citet{Range} study only one superlevel set of density at a time, the approach of \citet{PersistenceBasedClustering} is similar to ours in that they study multiple superlevel sets with varying threshold values simultaneously.
+Carlsson et al.\ propose a particular space: a model containing three circles with four intersection points (Figure~\ref{fig: threeCircle}).
+In Section \ref{SS: Optical image patches} we use our method to obtain this three circle model directly (Figure~\ref{fig: OpticalImagePatches_1cells}).
+Our model contains only four 0-cells and eight 1-cells, which is much fewer than the number of simplices needed in a \u Cech, Vietoris--Rips, alpha, or witness complex reconstruction.
+Applications of persistent homology often study only one superlevel set of density at a time due to the difficulty of multidimensional persistent homology \cite{MultidimensionalPersistence}, but exceptions employing kernel density estimators include \cite{ChazalGuibasOudotSkraba, FasyLecciRinaldoWassermanBalakrishnanSingh, BubenikKim}.